elastest/elastest.io-docs/docs/try-elastest.md

 Stopping ElasTest..............
 ```

-To clean the ElasTest installation, when the updating have finished, the old images associated with the current version of ElasTest installed on your PC will be removed from the system.
+In order to clean the ElasTest installation, the old images associated with the previous version will be removed from the system after the update process has finished.

 <h4 class="holder-subtitle link-top" id="system-specs">Recommended system specifications</h4>